BerkeleyLab/gasnet/docs/memory_kinds.md

 the memory kinds work in the current implementation.

 To the best of our knowledge, Mellanox currently disclaims support for GPUDirect RDMA on aarch64 (aka ARM64 or ARMv8).
-NVIDIA does not support UVA on ILP32 platforms, and AMD does not claim any 32-bit CPU support at all.
+NVIDIA does not support UVA on 32-bit platforms, and AMD does not claim any 32-bit CPU support at all.
 Therefore, this work currently supports only x86-64 and ppc64le.

-For any configurations that do not meet all of the configure-testable requirements outlined above, the memory kinds support in the current prototype implementation will be disabled (or `configure` will fail if it was passed a failing `--enable-kind-[kind]`).
+For any configurations that do not meet all of the configure-testable requirements outlined above, support for corresponding kind(s) in the current implementation will be disabled (or `configure` will fail if it was passed a failing `--enable-kind-[kind]`).
 Specifically, `GASNET_HAVE_MK_CLASS_[KIND]` will be undefined and attempts to create device segments will fail at runtime.
 Future